sankeer28/Club_Manager/README.md

 ## Key Features

 ### 1. User Management
-- **Registration:** New members can register an account with their details.✅
+- **Registration:** New members can register an account with their detai✅
 - **Login:** Members, coaches, and the treasurer can log in with their credentials.✅
 - **Role-based Access:** Each user has specific privileges based on their role. ✅